1Hyena/mdma/README.md

-# mdma
+# MarkDown Monolith Assembler
-MarkDown Monolith Assembler
+This command line program compiles a markdown document into a monolithic HTML application.